antis81/ToxerUI/Readme.md

 ## Downloads (binary releases)

-Currently Toxer can only be built from source.
-If you want to help out, please contact the community as written in the [Resources](#resources) section.
+Currently you build Toxer from source.
+If you want to help with packaging, please contact me as written in the [Resources](#resources) section.

 # License
 The Toxer user interface is freely usable under the terms of the MIT license.
 The licenses of the underlying libraries (e.g. Qt and toxcore) apply to these components.